EDE 3 Course Information

 Course Content

 EDE 3 is a two day program usually held once per year that explores a variety of advanced point of care ultrasound applications.
-Topics can include:

 Cardiac: